 Our Intent is to:

-- To provide a rich and varied curriculum which has its roots based on our school values of Confidence, Collaboration, Ambition, Resillience and Respect.
+- To provide a rich and varied curriculum which is rooted in our school values of Confidence, Collaboration, Ambition, Resilience and Respect.

 - To deliver an ambitious, aspirational curriculum which is well planned and the meets the needs of all pupils.

 - To provide an engaging curriculum which is planned sequentially, allowing children to build on previous learning and securing firm foundations for the future.

 - To promote a sense of community for the children, parents and the wider community

 - To prepare pupils for life in British Society by fostering in them attitudes and qualities which enable them to become confident, caring, responsible citizens

 - The curriculum is planned to ensure that teaching is sequential and knowledge and skills are taught in a logical and progressive order

 - Lessons build on prior learning incorporating retrieval practice; the teaching of specific vocabulary and real life worked examples

 - Learning is supported and scaffolded to enable all children to progress